jross765/JGnuCashLibNTools/README.md

 ## Major Changes
 Here, only the top-level changes on module-level are mentioned.
 For more Details, cf. the README files of the resp. modules (links above).

+### V. 1.5 &rarr; 1.6
+* Module "API":

+  * Some bug-fixing and cleanup-work, making code more robust.
+  * New functionalities.

+* Module "API Extensions":

+  * New sub-module.
+  * Expanded functionality of already-existing module.

+* Module "Tools": Maintenance.

 ### V. 1.4 &rarr; 1.5
 * Added module "Tools".